mendes-r/daily-coding-problem/README.md

 - Status: Done

 > Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.
 For example, given [(30, 75), (0, 50), (60, 150)], you should return 2.

+## Problem 0007

+- Status: Working on it...

+> You are given an array of non-negative integers that represents a two-dimensional elevation map where each element is unit-width wall and the integer is the height.
+Suppose it will rain and all spots between two walls get filled up.
+> Compute how many units of water remain trapped on the map in O(N) time and O(1) space.
+>For example, given the input [2, 1, 2], we can hold 1 unit of water in the middle.